What is All the Fuss About Decluttering? PLUS 5 Ways to Do It!

 By creating a sanctuary at home, you’re giving yourself a place to rest.
 Open spaces, cleared of old and unused furniture, piles of dusty magazines, and useless ornaments, create an illusion of calm and peace.
 It allows for the flow of clean and fresh energy.
 And, all of this makes you feel soothed and invigorated.

-Steps to Creating a Peaceful Home (plus the benefits)
+Steps to Creating a Peaceful Home (PLUS the Benefits)

-If you’re not sure how to go about decluttering your home, here are some steps to help you.
+Here are some steps to help you.
 There’s no need to procrastinate.
 Just do it and reap the benefits.

 1, Open Up Space